Introduction

 - Painter’s Tape: Use this to mask off areas you don’t want to paint, ensuring a tidy, professional appearance.

-- Primer: A metal primer is crucial, acting as a bonding agent between the faucet and paint for improved adhesion and durability.
+- Metal Primer: A metal primer is crucial, acting as a bonding agent between the faucet and paint for improved adhesion and durability.

 - Paint Sprayer or Brushes: For spray paint, a sprayer ensures even application.
 For oil-based or epoxy paints, high-quality brushes or foam rollers yield the best results.